 1) I never noticed how profoundly TV affects the culture, until I stopped watching it as often.
-I hear people saying the same things.
-I hear people laughing at the same jokes, gesticulating and posturing in similar ways when they tell jokes, and they may start laughing at jokes before the joke teller is even finished.
+I now hear people repeating common phrases I’ve never heard before.
+I hear people laughing at the same jokes, gesticulating and posturing in similar ways when they tell jokes, and they may start laughing at jokes others tell before the joke is even finished.
 They seem to know the same stories and the same jokes.
 They seem to have the same rhythm to their jokes, and they all land on the same note when they hit their punch line.
 It gives us all comfort to hear a story or a joke that we know, and to know where it’s headed.
 Our brain rewards us with a shot of dopamine when we figure out the pattern of a story, joke, or song before it’s concluded.
 Dopamine makes us feel good for a moment, so we all watch the same TV shows and listen to the same songs over and over again, because we know where they’re headed, and we hang out with people who say “okay, right” and tell the same jokes in the same manner and land on the punch line in the same note, because they make us feel intelligent and funny and we get our dopamine rewards, and we couldn’t do it without them, because we are the complex species who need companionship.

 4) I had a friend who described himself as “very sincere some of the times.”
 How can one be “very sincere” some of the times?
-I can see how a person would be very sincere about something, but how can one consider themselves to be very sincere some of the times in a general manner?
+I can see how a person would be very sincere about some things and insincere about others, but how can one characterize themselves as very sincere some of the times in a general manner?

 5) There is a struggle in every mind to be intellectual.
 There is also a resultant struggle to be perceived as an intellectual.
-Unfortunately, many forego the initial struggle and place too much value in the latter.
+Unfortunately, many forego the internal struggle of the latter and place too much value in the latter.

 6) I’m toilet trained, but every once in a while I imagine what I would look like if I suckled breasts as big as mountains.
 Would I have crooked teeth and mongoloid eyes?